rcsofttech/audit-trail-bundle

 5. Operational Defaults

-If you are choosing settings for a production rollout:
+If you are choosing settings for production:

 • Use defer_transport_until_commit: true for HTTP or queue-first setups where application write latency matters most.